-This chapter provides an overview of these engagement activities and describes how they enable us to put our communities and customers at the heart of everything we do.
-More information is available in our Annual Report and the 2020 and Beyond Community and Customer Engagement Report published with our Regulatory Proposals.
+This chapter provides an overview of our engagement activities and describes how they enable us to put our communities and customers at the heart of everything we do.

+More information is available in our Annual Report, Energy Charter Disclosure Report3, and the 2020 and Beyond Community and Customer Engagement Report4 published with our Regulatory Determination.